freethinkingit/inline-email/README.md

 The CLI also supports Inky HTML-based templating using `--inky` as an argument.
 The CLI is designed to make working with ExactTarget, MailChimp, Emarsys, or any other email service easier if you're simply pasting the output into those systems.

+## Supported NodeJS Versions

+NodeJS 6.x -> 9.x are supported.
+Older NodeJS will not work with this package.

 ## What this does not do.

 `inline-email` does NOT check you're using email safe HTML tags.